 Furthermore, sun-damaged skin is typically characterized by hyperpigmentation spots, rough patches (actinic keratosis), enlarged pores and deep wrinkles.

 Retinoids directly combat these changes and lead to thicker, smoother, more vascularized, more elastic, and less wrinkled skin.
-Both fine wrinkles around the eyes and larger wrinkles such as nasiolabial folds (lines on sides of the mouth) have shown to improve with retinoids.
+Both fine wrinkles around the eyes and larger wrinkles such as nasolabial folds (lines on sides of the mouth) have shown to improve with retinoids.
 Pore size has been demonstrated to shrink as well.

-Technically speaking: Retinoids increase ECM production by activating dermal fibroblasts which produce ECM molecules, and by activating the signaling pathway (TGF-β/CTGF) behind ECM enrichment (Shao et al. 2017).
+Retinoids increase ECM production by activating dermal fibroblasts which produce ECM molecules, and by activating the signaling pathway (TGF-β/CTGF) behind ECM enrichment (Shao et al. 2017).
 Retinoids also inhibit the breakdown of collagen by decreasing collagenase production (collagenases are enzymes that break down collagen) (Saurat et al. 1994; Kafi et al. 2007).

 Retinoids can treat acne.
-Retinal, specifically, has a unique antibacterial power
+Retinal, specifically, has a unique antibacterial power.

 Retinoids combat acne in 2 key ways (Beckenbach et al. 2015, Leydon et al. 2017, Zasada and Budzisz 2019):